IPA.CONF(5) IPA.CONF(5)

 }

-threshold_time_slice time interval.
+time interval.

-help of the threshold_deviation parameter.
-The value of the thresh-
+threshold_deviation parameter.
+The value of the threshold_deviation

 The value of the threshold_time_width parameter determines the width of